iggygolo/tsunami/src/docs/EditingAndDeletion.md

 ## Conclusion

-Our implementation provides a robust editing and deletion system for NIP-54 podcast episodes:
+Our implementation provides a robust editing and deletion system for NIP-54 podcast releases:

 - **Editing**: Uses title-based deduplication with edit tracking for a seamless user experience
 - **Deletion**: Follows standard NIP-09 for reliable content removal